Published by Jeremy. Last Updated on December 19, 2023.

 About Our Favorite Places in Pittsburgh

-In this guide to Discover the Burgh's favorite spots, we want to call out three places that we consider to be our favorites in each category.
+In this guide to Discover the Burgh's favorite spots, we want to call out three (or less) places that we consider to be our favorites in each category.
 We are doing so because, well, to be honest, it is impossible for us to pick just one in any category.

 Likewise, it is worth noting that this list is presented without any caveats.
 Our selections are based solely on our personal preferences.
 How reflective they are on being uniquely Pittsburgh, the culinary merits of the chef, award capacity of the brewery, or the like has no merit in this list whatsoever.
 It is solely the places we like (and frequent) the most without any other criteria.